 And coming early also gives people a chance to talk and socialize BEFORE class begins,

 getting to meet and know other amazing people in that way too, if you like.

 •And DURING class time, once we start our HELLO SONG

 Please resist the urge to talk, chat or to have extra conversations with other parents or your child during class time.

 Especially during songs, but even in-between songs, talking to each other

 can be distracting to the teacher and to the other members of the class.

-You may notice that if you are chatting or talking during the music,
+You may notice that if you are chatting or talking more during the music,

-it tends to dissipate the musical feeling in the class;
+it tends to dissipate the musical feeling during class -

 instead, aim to tune in, connect and communicate in other ways during class.